relique/anymind/README.md

 # Tweet Scraper

 The script uses Flask as a RESTful API backend and Selenium in order to scrape tweets from Twitter.
+Flask will open a local web server on port 5000.
+Selenium will spin a browser in a separate window, so don't worry about that, just let it finish.

 ## Installation